Registration is open

 - Good knowledge of English

-- Preference will be given to participants from Africa involved in maize breeding
+- Preference will be given to participants from Africa involved in potato breeding

 - A balance between male and female participants will be achieved